-To sign up to the mailing list or for more email email@example.com
+Sign up to the mailing list for the full programme: email@example.com

 Autumn 2019 Programme